joinzien/zien-lifetime-pass/README.md

 2. `DropCreator`
    Gas-optimized factory contract allowing you to easily + for a low gas transaction create your drop mintable contract.

-## How do I create and use Expanded NFTs?
+## How do I create and use Open Edition NFTs?

 - [How do I create a new drop?](./doc/create-a-drop.md)
 - [How to develop locally?](./doc/develop.md)